 druze pita makingThe Druze are an Arabic-speaking ethnoreligious group established in the 11th century CE in Egypt.
-Numbering more than a million, the Druze’s most significant communities are in Syria, Lebanon, and Israel.
+Numbering more than a million worldwide, the Druze’s most significant communities are in Syria, Lebanon, and Israel.

 The Druze living in Israel are unique among the local Arab communities for being loyal to the state.
 They serve in the Israeli Defence forces and have a unique standing in Israel’s political and military spheres.